xiarx/digicert/README.md

 - `docker build -t digimoca . && docker run -p 8080:80 digimoca` (if you don't have node installed and just want to run the project)

 > Docker will create a production build and serve it through nginx.
+It will listen on localhost:8080.

+> Both webpack and docker will serve using http, if your browser is forced to https it will reject the requests.

 ## Project Structure